-Bergen Hatzalah, the only Bergen County-based affiliate of Chevra Hatzalah, has launched operations in Englewood, Englewood Cliffs, Fort Lee, Hackensack, & Tenafly following years of communal growth, increase in requests for aid from our neighboring Hatzalah divisions and calls being made to directly to local Hatzalah members living in our communities.
+Bergen Hatzalah, the only Bergen County subsidiary of Chevra Hatzalah, has launched operations in Englewood, Englewood Cliffs, Fort Lee, Hackensack, & Tenafly following years of communal growth, increase in requests for aid from our neighboring Hatzalah divisions and calls being made to directly to local Hatzalah members living in our communities.

 With the influx of hundreds of new residents in recent years, our communities can only benefit from the availability of additional health and medical services, including supplemental emergency medical response services.

-Unlike EVAC volunteers who volunteer their time in 12-hour shifts from the EVAC ambulance building on Jay Street, individual members of Hatzalah commit to an “always on call” status 24/7/365, responding to emergencies in the nearby vicinity from wherever they may be.
+Members of local volunteer ambulance corps (VACs) volunteer their time in shifts from an ambulance building (Englewood VAC for example is on Jay Street.)
+Members of Hatzalah commit to an “always on call” status 24/7/365, responding to emergencies in the nearby vicinity from wherever they may be.

-Further, unlike EVAC, Bergen Hatzalah does not have an ambulance and therefore does not transport patients to the hospital.
+Further, unlike the local VACs, Bergen Hatzalah does not currently have an ambulance and therefore does not transport patients to the hospital.
 Rather, Bergen Hatzalah aims to stabilize patients prior to the ambulance’s arrival.

 An EMT (Emergency Medical Technician) provides Basic Life Support (BLS) emergency medical care after taking a course of approximately 190 hours of training.
 A paramedic provides Advanced Life Support (ALS) / Mobile Intensive Care Unit (MICU) emergency medical care after completing a course of approximately 1800 hours of training.
 A note for clarity, the terms EMT and paramedic ARE NOT interchangeable.
 Bergen Hatzalah will NOT be providing paramedic services as these services are provided exclusively by hospital-based EMS in the State of NJ.

-What Bergen Hatzalah will have access to that no-other local EMS agency utilizes, is physician responders who are able to provide some advanced treatments.
+What Bergen Hatzalah will have access to that no-other local EMS agency utilizes, is physician responders who are able to provide advanced treatments.
 They are also able to provide patients and their families with medical advice commensurate with their experience and training.

 Bergen Hatzalah is a completely volunteer run service and as such, 100% of your contribution will go directly towards defraying the costs of our lifesaving operations.
-Those wishing to partner with us financially can do so via credit card, or by mailing a check to our PO Box.
+Those wishing to partner with us financially please visit the Donate page of the website.